Debbie Kruger

 At any rate, I wasn't there.
 My first 2SM free concert was on Sunday 13 February 1977 at Victoria Park.

-Other than the Opera House, Victoria Park was the main venue for many of 2SM's free gigs.
+Victoria Park was the main venue for many of 2SM's free gigs.
 On this occasion the lineup was Sherbet, Dragon - only recently transplanted from New Zealand but already kicking butt - and Air Supply.
 There were some 40,000 people there, including me, my date Colin, my school friend Alison, and some other school friends who amused themselves by setting fire to an unsuspecting girl's hair.
 Victoria Park

-At the Royal Easter Show in 1977 2SM presented a free concert on the Friday night starring JPY & the Allstars supported by Billy T.
+At the Royal Easter Show in 1977 2SM presented a free concert on the Friday night starring JPY & the Allstars supported by Billy T. I remember it, so I must have been there, but I have no photos.

 And then, in an extremely clever ploy to win the undying devotion and adoration of school kids, the August/September school holidays of 1977 were filled in with free daytime concerts at Chequers nightclub in Goulburn Street, starring acts both famous and up-and-coming.
 You needed a ticket to get in but they were easy to get, and because of the intimate layout of the venue, it was easy to meet the rock stars and hang out with the jocks.
 A 2SM junkie's dream!